lisacf/lisacf.github.io/tutorials/svelte/getting-started.md

 **Reactivity**, **Components**, **Runtime** Have no fear this tutorial describes these words one page at a time.
 Keeping things clear and simple.

+Svelte is a **Declarative** framework for web apps.

+Other declarative frameworks include
+- React (for web apps)
+- SwiftUI (for iOS apps)
+- Flutter (for cross-platform apps)

+Instead of manually updating the UI when things change, you just update the state, and the framework automatically rebuilds the correct UI based on that state.

+Read what it means to be declarative in [Declarative Apps](declarative_app.md) section.